 - Discharge in certain joints (for example, knee and hip)

 - Pharmacological therapy

-There are a number of things you can do to relieve symptoms, and especially pain.
+You can do several things to relieve symptoms, especially pain.
 Your doctor will prescribe one (or more) of the following types of medications:

 - Topical capsaicin